FAQ for True Beginner Tennis For Women

 Q: Is talking allowed during play or near other players?

 A: Avoid discussion or talk during the point; use hand signals with your partner instead.
 Keep noise levels low to avoid disturbing nearby players.
+However, verbal communication between partners is permitted and necessary in doubles during play.

 Q: What should I do if a ball rolls onto an adjacent court?